skyv04/drafted-blog-posts/cyclecloud-flex-ib-webui/index.md

 The combination of CycleCloud's orchestration capabilities, Azure's scalable infrastructure, and InfiniBand's advanced technology opens up new possibilities for efficient large-scale simulations, data analytics, and scientific research.
 Embracing these solutions empowers organizations to stay at the forefront of HPC, driving remarkable discoveries and breakthroughs.

-If you do not meet the pre-requisites or need help setting up a CycleCloud cluster, you can follow this guide to [set up a CycleCloud cluster with up to a thousand InfiniBand-connected nodes from scratch](../cyclecloud-flex-ib/).
+If you do not meet the pre-requisites or need help setting up a CycleCloud cluster, you can follow this guide to [set up a CycleCloud cluster to leverage VMSS Flex](../cyclecloud-flex-ib/).